lunadb-io/lunadb-example-app/README.md

+# Archived

+This application was originally served on [lunadb.io](https://www.lunadb.io) as a showcase, but has since been retired.
+We now make much simpler examples that can be seen at https://github.com/lunadb-io/lunadb-examples.

 # LunaDB Example Application

 This is a Todo List application provided to showcase how LunaDB can be used to integrate